phisn/algebraic-server-reconciliation/docs/main.typ

 The integer multiplicities serve a dual purpose.
 For entities, positive multiplicity indicates creation or presence, negative multiplicity indicates deletion, and zero represents either modification or an already-deleted entity.
 For components, multiplicities similarly track additions, removals, and modifications.
 This multiplicity-based representation naturally encodes state changes as part of the state structure itself.

-The Abelian group operation combines worlds by summing multiplicities:
+The abelian group operation combines worlds by summing multiplicities:

 $
 (W_1 + W_2)["id"_e] = cases(